Step out into our competitive Christian program, uniquely situated in a fast-growing medical community.

 Take advantage of our outstanding teaching and brand new facilities.
-Through experience in our on-campus and off-site clinics and rich liberal arts preparation, you'll gain the broad skills necessary to treat those suffering from speech-language pathologies.
+Through experience in our on-campus and off-site clinics and rich liberal arts preparation, you'll gain the broad skills necessary to prepare for graduate work in speech pathology or audiology.

 Put your faith into action

 Communication is a fundamental part of our God-given human life, and difficulty in communication can have huge ramifications, affecting almost every aspect of a person's life.
 Share the love of God through a profoundly relational form of treatment, and empower them in ways that greatly increase quality of life.

 Our academic programs include undergraduate and graduate options, as well as a five-year bachelor's-to-master's degree program.
 With excellent completion and placement rates, your training at Calvin will be the first step toward a vocation in speech-language pathologies and audiology.

 Explore our options for undergraduate, graduate and accelerated courses of study.

 Explore the careers options open to graduates of our program, and see our outstanding placement results.

 See how our students get hands-on learning through service in Calvin's clinics.